kachan1208/hello-world/README.md

 To enable  **multi-device use** in your application:

 - **first**, use the `eThree.backupPrivateKey(pwd)` function to set a **backup password** and upload the encrypted private key to the cloud.
-The function must be called from the device that the user used to register his/her public key.
+The function must be called from the device that the user initially used to register his/her public key.

 <CodeSnippets activeLanguage={SnippetLanguage.js}>
 	<CodeSnippet language={SnippetLanguage.js} title="JavaScript" >{JsBackup}</CodeSnippet>